 There has been a heightened focus recently on the role of nutrition for eye health.
 While nutrition’s role in the aging eye is widely recognized, questions remain around what effect specific nutrients may have on younger, healthy eyes.Dr.
 Graham Erickson, optometrist and professor at Pacific University College of Optometry, summarized the research findings in a recent article published in the July/August issue of Advanced Ocular Care (AOC) magazine.
 Continue reading Article Summary: Enhancing Visual Performance Through Nutrition

 When you wake up in the morning, what’s the first thing you do?
 Many of us grab our cell phones.
 This means that the first thing we do in our daily lives is expose our eyes to blue light, which damages vision and can make our eyes feel dry and strained.
 Continue reading Blue Light: What It Is And How It Hurts Vision

 We all know it: smoking is bad for pretty much every part of our body.
-Smoking cigarettes can cause a variety of health issues, including different types of cancers, autoimmune diseases and even vision loss.
+Smoking cigarettes can cause a variety of health issues, even vision loss.

 It’s obvious that food has a huge role in your overall health.
 But did you know that what you eat affects your vision?
 In fact, poor nutrition is linked to the leading cause of blindness in the U.S.– age-related eye health issues.
 Continue reading You Are What You Eat